howardginsburg/ADFDevops/readme.md

 3. Montor the progress of the job and see how the csv file created.

+### SamplePipeline

+This pipeline serves no functional purpose, but is used to illustrate how we can cherry pick in the config files and stop something from moving from one environment to another.

 ## CICD

-To illustrate how one might create a pipeline in ADO or GitHub, we can use a script and configuration that will drive what artifacts get deployed.
+To illustrate how one might create a pipeline in ADO or GitHub, we can use a [script](/deploy.sh) and configuration that will drive what artifacts get deployed.
+The script will parse the configuration file passed in, delete all the existing items from the data factory, and then deploy just the items that we want there.

 ### Simulate QA

 For our test environment, we will deploy all of the ADF resources, but disable the feature flag.

 1. Run `bash deploy.sh` to create a secondary instance of the environment.
-2. Edit configtest.json
+2. Edit adf-config-test.json

     - Update the resource group.
     - Update the data factory name.
     - Update the key vault url.
-    - Change FeatureA to be false.

-3. Run `bash updateadf.sh configtest.json`
+3. Run `bash updateadf.sh adf-config-test.json`
+4. Open the instance of Azure Data Factory and note that there are 3 pipelines, and the global parameter for FeatureA is true.

 ### Simulate Production

 For our production environment, we will deploy all of the ADF resources, disable the feature flag, and prevent a Pipeline from being deployed.

 1. Run `bash deploy.sh` to create a secondary instance of the environment.
-2. Edit configprod.json
+2. Edit adf-config-prod.json

     - Update the resource group.
     - Update the data factory name.
     - Update the key vault url.
-    - Change FeatureA to be false.
-    - TODO: delete stuff!!
+    - Note that FeatureFlagA is now false and that the pipeline and dataset entries for SamplePipeline have been removed from the file.

-3. Run `bash updateadf.sh configprod.json`.
+3. Run `bash updateadf.sh adf-config-prod.json`.
+4. Open the instance of Azure Data Factory and note that there are 2 pipelines, and the global parameter for FeatureA is false.

 ## Next Steps